ssardina/pynbl/README.md

 ## 2. How to use it

-The basic system is in Jupyter notebook [bball_stats.ipynb](bball_stats.ipynb).
-This can be opened and used via the browser (with a proper Juypter server running) or better via [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+The main system is implemented as Jupyter notebook [bball_stats.ipynb](bball_stats.ipynb).
+This notebook can be opened and used via the browser (with a proper Juypter server running) or better via [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 The data computed are: